example42/puppet-tp/index.md

     tp::install { 'apache': }

+This and the following examples use defines optimized for Puppet 4, with earlier versions we can use the alternatives with 3 prefix, such as:

+    tp::install3 { 'apache': }

-We can configure its main configuration file with a custom template populated from an custom hash of options with something like:
+We can configure the *main* configuration file of our application with a custom template populated from an custom hash of options with something like:

-    tp::conf { 'openssh'
+    conf { 'openssh'
       template     => 'site/openssh/sshd_config.erb',
       options_hash => hiera_hash('openssh::options'),
     }